nextcloud-libraries/remark-unlink-protocols/readme.md

 #### `unified().use(remarkUnlinkProtocols)`

-Remove all links, images, references, and definitions.
+Remove all links and references that do not use the `http` or `https` protocols.

 ###### Parameters